lammps/lammps/doc/src/fix_wall_gran.rst

          dim = *x* or *y* or *z*
          vshear = magnitude of shear velocity (velocity units) *contacts* value = none
-         store contact information for each particle colliding with wall
+         generate contact information for each particle

 Examples